mhamri/MQLBettersyntax/README.md

 # MQLsyntax

-an effort to document MQL (meta trader)
+An effort to document MQL4 (meta trader)

+# Guide

+work in progress

 # usage

-add this at the top of your `mqh` file
+Add this at the top of your `mqh` file

 ```cpp
 #ifdef __MQLBUILD__